kahboom/nerdycode-posts/2020/microservices-micro-frontends.md

 You know you're disciplined, but you're a bit worried that smelling freshly baked bread on Sunday mornings and chocolate cake in the evenings is going to throw you off your target.
 It's just _too easy_.

 You might start incorporating some of your friend's less healthy ingredients into your food, and they might start depending on availability of your ingredients around the house for their recipes.
 I don't want to buy your cakes anymore if you're going to start substituting flour for powdered quinoa.
-Actually, I maybe don't even want to be your friend anymore.
+Actually, I maybe don't even want to be your friend anymore. 😐

-But if your best friend lived just across the street, it'd make it a lot less likely that you'd give into temptation.
+But if your best friend lived just across the street, it'd make it a lot _less likely_ that you'd give into temptation.
 You'd have to actually get dressed and go out of your way to go after that pack of cookies, instead of making do with the healthier snacks you already have at home.

 You and your roommate sharing a house is the equivalent of two independent services sharing the resources of a monolithic application.
 Healthy living is your objective, and crafting tasty treats is their objective.
 Putting the two of you together in a single space is likely to allow bleeding across the boundaries between you, and neither of you will be as effective in reaching your goals.

 Software isn't all that different.
-Our goal should be to set ourselves up for a lower chance of failure.
+Our goal should be to set ourselves up to fall into <a href="https://blog.codinghorror.com/falling-into-the-pit-of-success/" rel="nofollow" target="_blank">the pit of success</a>.
 And, indeed, the next step in the evolution of the monolith was all about slicing up our concerns.

 ### Divide and Conquer